Leonor López de Córdoba: Work

 Memorias (Memoirs) are at present considered the earliest extant autobiography in Spanish.
-The original manuscript, formerly at the convent of San Pablo at Cordova, is lost.
+The original manuscript, formerly at Cordova, is lost.
 The text has been transcribed and published from eighteenth century copies, one of which is today at the Biblioteca Capitular y Colombina at Seville.
 It is a short narrative of around nine pages, cast as a notarial document (“Sepan cuantos esta escriptura vieren […],”Let those who see this writing know […]), and although she claims to be the writer of the text, the abundance of legal terms suggests she dictated it to a notary.

 Written after her fall from favour at court, the narrative is cast as a testimony of devotion, in which she shows the efficacy of prayer to the Virgin Mary.
 It is also an apology for her father’s and her own actions.
 What begins as an act of piety develops into a defense of her family's good name.
 The prayers included in the Memorias are intended to certify the veracity of Leonor's story, as the favours with which the Virgin Mary has rewarded them must argue that her father's disgrace, imprisonment and death must be unjust, recasting family shame in the light of subsequent divine protection.

 The story of physical and spiritual survival in the Memorias constitutes a form of cultural testimony.
 They may also constitute an alegato (legal pleading) for lost family property.